dave18/MiSTER-SuperJacob/README.md

 Most things have ported across ok, however the main issue I have is that I cannot get the SDRAM interface working so I'm limited to 256k of memory (using internal RAM) whereas the original used 512K.
 There is also a small bug with the SD Card interface, sometimes it fails to initialise after a reset, but another reset usually fixes it.
 This doesn't happen on real hardware so I'm not sure what is causing it.

 The original core is based on a CMOD-A7 FPGA board which uses an Artix-7 15T.

 The machine

 Z80 CPU running at 12mhz (uses T80 core), with dedicated 512k (256k on current MiSTER port) memory, bankable in 8k slots.

 4 display modes

 80 column text

 320 x 240 256 colour bitmap mode (scrollable)

 512 x 512 scrollable tilemap mode - 320 x 240 visible - 256 colour (8 bit) tiles

 512 x 512 scrollable tilemap mode - 320 x 240 visible - 256 colour (4 bit) tiles with palette offset

 Each tilemap mode has 2 independantly scrollable tilemaps, background and foreground with the foreground being maskable.

 Foreground and background can be independantly disabled

 128k gfx memory so total of 2,048 8 bit tiles or 4,096 4 bit tiles

 Dedicated tilemap memory 2 x 8k

 128 hardware 16x16 sprites - can operate in either 8 bit or 4 bit mode with palette offset.

-Can display all 128 sprites on screen at once and approx 90 per scanline Hardware mirroring and linking.
+Can display all 128 sprites on screen at once and approx 90 per scanline

+Hardware mirroring and linking.

-Can prioritise sprites either in front or behind a foreground tilemap Independant palette tables for background and foreground sprites 16k dedicated sprite RAM - total of 64 8 bit or 128 4 bit sprite patterns.
+Can prioritise sprites either in front or behind a foreground tilemap

+Independant palette tables for background and foreground sprites

+16k dedicated sprite RAM - total of 64 8 bit or 128 4 bit sprite patterns.

 Sprite DMA can copy patterns and attribute data at directly from CPU RAM to Sprite RAM

-512 colours on screen at once selectable from a palette of 4,096 12 bit colour (R4G4B4)
+512 colours on screen at once selectable from a palette of 4,096

+12 bit colour (R4G4B4)

 Separate palettes for Tilemap and Sprites

-Separate selectable colour masks for foreground tilemap and sprites VGA output running at 60hz
+Separate selectable colour masks for foreground tilemap and sprites

+VGA output running at 60hz

-SID 8580 sound chip (core taken from MiSTer C64 port) 4 x 8 bit PCM channels - selectable frequency 3.9khz, 7.9khz, 15.8khz, 31.5khz (driven off hblank)
+SID 8580 sound chip (core taken from MiSTer C64 port)

+4 x 8 bit PCM channels - selectable frequency 3.9khz, 7.9khz, 15.8khz, 31.5khz (driven off hblank)

 Samples share 128k gfx memory space

 2 x 16 bit timers - can run between .75hz and 50khz

-Maskable interrupts generated for vblank, hblank, defined raster line, keyboard, GPIOA, GPIOB, Timer 1 and Timer 2 Button driven NMI (Not currently implemented in MiSTER port)
+Maskable interrupts generated for vblank, hblank, defined raster line, keyboard, GPIOA, GPIOB, Timer 1 and Timer 2

+Button driven NMI (Not currently implemented in MiSTER port)

-2 programmable GPIO ports - physical MCP23017 via I2C - connect to 9 pin D-Sub joystick connector
+2 programmable GPIO ports - physical MCP23017 via I2C - connect to 9 pin D-Sub joystick connector.
 GPIO address pulled down to zero but can be overridden via pin header (MiSTER Port just connects these to Joysticks 0 & 1)

 2 x analogue inputs (via pin header) - Not implemented in MiSTER port

 2 x user LED

 1 x user RGB LED  - Not implemented in MiSTER Port

 SD Card interface via SPI interface

 PS2 keyboard

 Rudimentary but functioning operating system, available OS commands are:

 DIR                    - List current directory

 CD <dir>                - Change directory

-BLOAD <file> <address>  - Binary Load a raw bin file into address SYS <address>           - Execute code at address
+BLOAD <file> <address>  - Binary Load a raw bin file into address

+SYS <address>           - Execute code at address

 CLS                     - Clear the screen

-DUMP <address>          - Dump the contents of address to screen BANK <bank> <val>       - Set memory bank (2 through 7) $4000 through $e000 to val (0 to 63) which is 1 of 64 8k banks withih the 512k
+DUMP <address>          - Dump the contents of address to screen

+BANK <bank> <val>       - Set memory bank (2 through 7) $4000 through $e000 to val (0 to 63) which is 1 of 64 8k banks withih the 512k

-JOYTEST                 - Run the internal joystick test program GETCHAR <x> <y>         - Get the character as location X Y LOAD <file.sj>          - Load .SJ file and run SETLED2 <R> <G> <B>     - Set the RGB LED value
+JOYTEST                 - Run the internal joystick test program

+GETCHAR <x> <y>         - Get the character as location X Y

+LOAD <file.sj>          - Load .SJ file and run

+SETLED2 <R> <G> <B>     - Set the RGB LED value

-PAPER <byte>            - Set the background colour INK <byte>              - Set the foreground colour VOL <x:>                - Set the current SD volume to x - first volume is A so command would be VOL A:
+PAPER <byte>            - Set the background colour

+INK <byte>              - Set the foreground colour

+VOL <x:>                - Set the current SD volume to x - first volume is A so command would be VOL A:

 JOY0 <mode>             - Set joystick mode for joystick 0 - 1 = normal, 2 - 3 button megadrive controller

 JOY1 <mode>             - Set joystick mode for joystick 1 - 1 = normal, 2 - 3 button megadrive controller

 If anyone was interested in creating anything for it.
 The IO port map as follows:
 Outputs